sahnik1/Projects/Haskell_Projects/README.md

 # Custom Math Library

-A Small but Useful Math Library Made With Haskell, and Complete With Parsers, Partial Differentiation, Evaluation, Simplification of Expressions and Gradient Vectors (Extra Feature!).
+A Small but Useful Math Library Made With Haskell, and Complete With Parsers, Partial Differentiation, Evaluation, Simplification of Expressions and Gradient Vectors .

 ## Documentation